west-code-development/West/doc/manual.rst

 .. data:: westpp_sign

    :type: boolean
-   :default: False
+   :default: false
-   :description: If (True), then the sign of the wavefunction/eigenpotential is kept in the output file.
+   :description: If (true), then the sign of the wavefunction/eigenpotential is kept in the output file.

 .. data:: westpp_n_pdep_eigen_to_use